binocarlos/yoda/README.md

 Yoda gives you 2 things:

- * a node.js event listener that tells reacts to network endpoints coming and going
+ * a node.js event listener that reacts to changes in network topology (endpoints coming and going)
- * a bash script that endpoints call to register and un-register
+ * a bash script that an orchestration script calls to register and un-register endpoints

 ### node.js client

-Somewhere on a small lonely planet - we have a tiny node script that want to humbly connect to some Mongo databases.
+Somewhere on a small lonely planet - a plucky little node script wants to connect to some Mongo databases (or ZeroMQ sockets or any TCP thing).

 We know we have an etcd server running on 127.0.0.1:4001 and so we tell Yoda to connect to it to get updates about Mongos.